Do you have health insurance for Canada?

-- Canada’s largest cities are ranked among the best student cities by the QS World University Rankings, with Montreal ranked the best student city in the world and Vancouver and Toronto not far behind.
+- Canada’s largest cities are ranked among the best student cities by the QS World University Rankings, with Montreal, Vancouver, and Toronto among the best student cities in the world.

 - Graduates can first study and then work in Canada for up to three years on an open post-graduation work permit (see below under ‘Earn’).

 - Rather than closing the door on graduates who complete their studies in Canada or making things incredibly difficult, as some countries may do, Canada actively sets out to provide permanent residence pathways to students and graduates (see below under ‘Stay’).

 - Canada’s liberal citizenship naturalization process allows international students to count time spent on a study permit towards citizenship residency days requirements.

 Sounds good, doesn’t it?
 But remember, this is a two-way street.
 Prospective students need to follow a few steps before they too may benefit.

 Find a suitable study program and college/university to study abroad in Canada

 There are hundreds of institutions to choose from if you want to study in Canada.
 You may already have some idea as to which areas of study are of interest to you, or a preference with regard to the type of institution and location.

 - Universities Canada offers a strong database for beginning your search.

 - Colleges and Institutes Canada also has a tool designed for finding study programs.